 Deputy City Manager Debra R. Collins

 Debra R. Collins is the Deputy City Manager responsible for the oversight of Public Safety Agencies and the Department of Community and Human Services.
 She is the City Liaison to the Health Department, Commonwealth's Attorney, Court Service Unit, and the Sheriff's Office.
 She is also responsible for all City grant funding to nonprofits and functions as the City's lead staff to the Alexandria City Public Schools.
 Collins previously was the Director of Human Services for the City of Alexandria.

 Deputy City Manager Laura B. Triggs

-Laura B. Triggs, CPA, PCC, previously served as Chief Financial Officer and Director of Finance for the City.
-She is currently responsible for overseeing several City departments, including Finance, General Services, Legislative Office, Information and Technology Services, and Human Rights.
-Triggs also serves as the City Liaison to the Registrar of Voters.
+Laura B. Triggs, CPA, PCC, is a Deputy City Manager of the City of Alexandria.
+She is currently responsible for overseeing the Finance Department, the Department of General Services, Legislative Office, Information and Technology Services, and the Office of Management and Budget.
+Triggs also serves as the City Liaison to the Registrar of Voters and the Courts.

 On June 9, 2020, City Council unanimously adopted Resolution 2950, which condemned police brutality and systemic racism; reaffirmed that Black Lives Matter; and stated Council’s intent to establish a community policing review board in our City.
 The resolution also affirmed that the City of Alexandria and all government officials have a duty to ensure the protection of all communities through actions and reform, including in the justice system.
 The resolution directed the City Manager and City Attorney to return to Council at the first Legislative Meeting of September with a proposed ordinance to establish a Community Policing Review Board in Alexandria and Council has continued the discussion following this initial draft.